getify/You-Dont-Know-JS/async & performance/ch6.md

 ## Microperformance

-OK, so to this point we've been dancing around various microperformance issues and generally looking disfavorably upon obsessing about them.
+OK, until now we've been dancing around various microperformance issues and generally looking disfavorably upon obsessing about them.
 I want to take just a moment to address them directly.

 The first thing you need to get more comfortable with when thinking about performance benchmarking your code is that the code you write is not always the code the engine actually runs.
-We briefly looked at that topic back in Chapter 1 about statement reordering by the compiler, but here we're going to suggest the compiler can sometimes decide to run different code than you wrote, not just in different orders but different in substance.
+We briefly looked at that topic back in Chapter 1 when we discussed statement reordering by the compiler, but here we're going to suggest the compiler can sometimes decide to run different code than you wrote, not just in different orders but different in substance.

 Let's consider this piece of code: